bonaparte/bonaparte/components/index.md

 # Bonaparte Components

-Bonaparte provides a set of loosely connected components that can be used together or by themselves.
+Bonaparte provides a set of loosely connected components that can be used together or separately by themselves.